 This section details the daily "how."
 What tools do you use to produce trips, manage clients, coordinate suppliers, and invoice?
 Investors and partners want to see a solid tech stack.

-Modern agencies centralize their operations on a dedicated travel management platform that combines itinerary building, budgeting, supplier management, document generation, and financial tracking.
+Modern agencies centralize their operations on a dedicated travel agency software that combines itinerary building, budgeting, supplier management, document generation, and financial tracking.
 It's a credibility argument in a business plan: it shows you've thought about operational efficiency from day one, rather than running your agency on scattered spreadsheets.

 6. Team and Governance